Maria Jacobsen: Armenian genocide

 Jacobsen also remarked about the Norwegian and Scandinavian media during the genocide:

 Today I went down to Mezreh and visited Sister Bodil (Biørn), together with Karen-Marie and some Turkish sisters.
 There we saw an account of the great Turkish blood bath of the Armenians in a Norwegian newspaper from September 30th.
 We were glad to see this.
 If they know about this in Norway, they must also know in Denmark and can follow us better in thought and prayer.
-This we need in these distressing times that the friends at home share in our suffering and carry us forward to the Mercy Seat.

-It was during this period that Jacobsen adopted three children.
+This we need in these distressing times that the friends at home share in our suffering and carry us forward to the Mercy Seat.It was during this period that Jacobsen adopted three children.
 The first, Hansa, had fled the Bedouin family she was sold into and hid in a tree until she became unconscious from sickness and fell, where a Turk police officer and Jacobsen found her.
 Jacobsen chose to adopt her on the spot.
 The second child was Beatrice, and the third was Lilly, who she had found on the side of the road.

+In April 1919 humanitarian supplies and personnel were finally allowed by authorities into the interior of Turkey.
+Lee Vrooman, 21, the driver of one of the supply trucks that delivered goods to Harpoot, was so impressed by Jacobsen, now 36, that he wrote to his mother about her.

+When she started she had absolutely nothing to work with, except American financial backing and her nerve.
+She could not get food enough this way, so, though she knew nothing of farming, she rented a farm and had her orphans raise much of their own foodstuffs.
+She could get no cloth, so she bought wool and had the girls knit garments.
+But of course they were not satisfactory for underclothes, so she rigged up a little cotton mill, bought cotton, and made cloth.
+She also made her own shoes, and of course had to grind her own flour.

+He went on at great length, finally concluding, “Believe me, she did a wonderful work, and she is just a youngster herself.”
+What he may not have known was that during these four-and-a-half years, Jacobsen had also suffered for six months from typhus fever and cerebrospinal meningitis.